FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      to 0x500002c.
-The resolution is to use latest SuperMicro BIOS 3.2 (for X11DPG-QT motherboards used) that upgrades processor microcode to 0x500002c, AND NOT kernel provided ucode package as it does put system into sub-optimal state.
-Subset of 2n-clx VPP tests are failing due to clx system behaviour change:  i) all ip4 tests with xxv710 and avf driver and ii) some cx556a rdma tests.
+The resolution is to use latest SuperMicro BIOS 3.2 (for X11DPG-QT motherboards used) that upgrades processor microcode to 0x500002c, AND NOT kernel provided ucode package as it does put the system into sub-optimal state.

+     Subset of 2n-clx VPP tests are failing:

+        i) all ip4 tests within one run, with xxv710 and avf driver ii) some cx556a rdma tests.

+     The reasons of the failures are being investigated.
+Results will be added in subsequent maintenance report version(s) once the issues are resolved.

      See :ref:`vpp_known_issues`.

    - **Service density 2n-skx tests**: Added new NF density tests with